Hamzaoutdoors/Hamzaoutdoors/README.md

 📫 You can follow my journey as a Microverse student on:
 </br>

-## :diamonds:🏃‍♂️💨 I'm interested in learning new technologies!
+## :diamonds:🏃‍♂️💨 I'm interested in learning new technologies

 </br>
 <table align="center">